-What is public history?
 It depends on who you ask.
 We conceive of public history mainly as the practice of history outside of academia.
 Public historians work at historic sites, museums, historical societies, government agencies, archives, and in the private sector.
 Public historians care for historical documents, artifacts, and images.
-They ensure the survival of valuable materials for future generations.
 They also interpret history for the public and professional audiences.
 Public historians create exhibits, historical brochures, interpretive programs, and web-based presentations.
 These make the past accessible, intelligible, and relevant.

-Public historians also conduct research and write about the past.
+Public historians also research and write about the past.
 Like all historians, public historians view the past as offering limitless opportunities for inquiry.
 Public historians tend to be generalists rather than specialists.
-Although many maintain dedicated research interests, they often find themselves having to learn about new subjects as needs arise.
+Although many have dedicated research interests, they have to learn about new subjects as needs arise.
 Public historians often conduct original research.
 In many cases, however, their work is not aimed at publication but, rather, exhibit development, historical programs, and restoration plans.
-Put simply, public historians need to be versatile, resourceful, and creative.
+Public historians need to be versatile, resourceful, and creative.
 These are hallmarks of the field.

 Specialized training also prepares students for careers in the field.
 Public historians need skills that academic historians often lack.
 Literacy with digital media, exhibit design and installation skills, and sensitivity to audience interests and knowledge are all essential.